 Document Version Control

 Document version control software (a.k.a. revision control software) automatically recognizes new versions of a document as it’s entered into the system.
 The software assigns the next available version number, based on the organization’s versioning scheme, while automatically archiving the previous version.
-With ImageSite, there’s no need to rename files or append version designators.
-And, while other version control tools only use file names for versioning, ImageSite lets you define the parameters that make sense for creating a new major version of a file.
+With document version control software there’s no need to rename files or append version designators.
+And, while other version control tools only use file names for versioning, Our EDMS solution lets you define the parameters that make sense for creating a new major version of a file.

-Local version control systems track changes to files locally, meaning the documents are stored on a user’s local device and are versioned either manually or automatically by the computer’s operating system.
-Local version control is rudimentary in comparison to the functionality provided by document management version control software, as it leaves ample room for error when renaming or overwriting files.
+Local document version control systems track changes to files locally, meaning the documents are stored on a user’s local device and are versioned either manually or automatically by the computer’s operating system.
+Local document version control is rudimentary in comparison to the functionality provided by document management version control software, as it leaves ample room for error when renaming or overwriting files or creating duplicate files.

-Centralized version control systems utilize a single server and accommodates all the versioned files.
+Centralized document version control systems utilize a single server and accommodates all the versioned files.
 The centralized server enables users to view file versions across locations and update version numbers in a centralized location as a file or document is changed.
-Using a centralized system ensures there is a single source of truth across teams, departments, and organizations.
+Using a centralized system ensures a single source of truth across teams, departments, locations, and organizations.

 CAD File Version Control

-In conjunction with version control, ImageSite and Engine-Box include a check-out/check-in feature that locks the file in the system to ensure a single source of truth across the organization.
+In conjunction with document version control, ImageSite and Engine-Box include a check-out/check-in feature that locks the file in the system to ensure a single source of truth across the organization.
 Checking out documents prevents accidental overwrites, eliminating duplicated efforts and rework.
-(Note: Users can only check-out a file if they have the appropriate permissions.)

-Small to medium-sized businesses (SMBs) may not always see the value in using a version control system, however, these systems provide a number of benefits for growing organizations.
-Growth-oriented businesses profit from implementing a version control system early, as expansion inevitably leads to an increase in complexity, making it difficult to locate back revisions or historical files when needed.
-Some SMBs hold a myopic view of their organizational requirements and often get blindsided by the challenges that lie ahead.
-Fortunately, organizations can mitigate many of these challenges using a solutions like a robust version control system.
+Small to medium-sized businesses (SMBs) may not always see the value in using a document version control system, however, these systems provide a number of benefits for growing organizations.
+Growth-oriented businesses profit from implementing a version control system early, as expansion inevitably leads to an increase in complexity, and erroneous actions, making it difficult to locate back revisions or historical files when needed.
+Fortunately, organizations can mitigate many of these challenges using a solutions like a robust document version control system.

-Version control ensures accuracy, eliminating errors from using wrong drawing versions, and making it easier to manage file versions as changes are made to a document, increasing efficiency and productivity.
+An EDMS with version control capabilities ensures accuracy, eliminating errors from using wrong drawing versions, and making it easier to manage file versions as changes are made to a document, increasing efficiency and productivity and reducing rework.
 All back revisions can be stored and retrieved at any time, if the user has permission, eliminating the risk of losing valuable information that may be needed in older document versions.